Bechuana1/hacked/README.md

-this project will be a hack project to get the user agent camera and audio then stream it to a remote database
+mythis project will be a hack project to get the user agent camera and audio then stream it to a remote database

 it is strictly for educational purpose and before use, take a look at the legal implications in your country.